Main Content

 Continuing Education Credits

-The Municipal Tree Inventory Course (11 contact hours) is approved for the following credits from professional organizations.
+The most recent offering of Municipal Tree Inventory Course (11 contact hours) was approved for the following credits from professional organizations.
+We will reapply for similar credits the next time the course runs, but we cannot guarantee credit approval for future offerings.

 New Jersey